Noida: 14-year-old help says beaten, burnt in custody, police told to file report

-THE NATIONAL Legal Services Authority (NALSA) has sought a report from Noida Senior Superintendent of Police Ajay Pal following a 14-year-old girl’s allegation that she was detained, at a police chowki and a police station in Noida, for eight days, during which she was beaten, burnt with cigarettes and electrocuted.
+The National Legal Services Authority (NALSA) has sought a report from Noida Senior Superintendent of Police Ajay Pal following a 14-year-old girl’s allegation that she was detained, at a police chowki and a police station in Noida, for eight days, during which she was beaten, burnt with cigarettes and electrocuted.
 The girl, a domestic help in Noida, was reportedly detained after her employer accused her of theft.

 While the police denied the charges, medical reports confirmed five injuries listed by the Noida district hospital.
 According to the girl’s family, she was detained on May 14.
 She was taken to the Salarpur police chowki, where she reportedly remained till May 16.
 Her relatives claimed that they were not informed, and were not allowed to meet her when they reached the chowki.